sami-badawi/visionql/README.md

 ### Face Detect Results ###

-Result of running face detect will be store in file:
+Result of running *call_face_detect* will be store in file:

 `output/AI-panel-2018-02-15_jpg/face_detect_result.json`

-The project has an example file:
+The project also has an example file:

 `output/example_face_detect_result.json`